-This report is prepared in accordance with the Australian voluntary Tax Transparency Code released by the Australian Treasurer on 3 May 2016 and UK tax authority guidance on publication of tax strategy by large businesses.
+This report is prepared in accordance with the Australian voluntary Tax Transparency Code and UK tax authority guidance on publication of tax strategy by large businesses.
 QBE supports the principle behind multilateral moves towards greater transparency that increase understanding of tax systems and build public trust.